wouterpotters/castoredc_api_client/README.md

 1. Install the package through pip: `pip install castoredc-api-client`
 2. Open a Python project and import the client
-3. Instantiate the client with your client-ID and client-secret (don't share these!)
+3. Instantiate the client with your client-ID and client-secret (don't share these!) and url to the server.
 4. Link your study with the study-ID
 5. Use the wrapper functions to start working with your study.